ben-d-t/ben-d-t.github.io/content/shorts/value your time.md

 But it's still helpful to have a number in mind.

 Not everyone does this, which means there are arbitrage opportunities -- trades that are basically free lunch if you value your time a little bit.
 Some I've noticed for me are:
-- Toll roads to save time -- especially with multiple people in the car. ($3 is worth it to save 3min if two people at $30/hr each)
+- Toll roads to save time -- especially with multiple people in the car.
+(3 bucks is worth it to save 3min if two people at 30/hr each)
 - Returning the rental car not full -- Sure they charge a couple $ per gallon but how much time would you save?
 Might be worth it.
 - Parking -- my achilles heel is trying to find free street parking vs just paying for the parking garage...
 - Amazon Prime -- time savings is how Amazon talks about the value of Prime in its annual report